PoE vs PoE+ vs PoE++ Switches - Know the Real Difference

 • Differences among these switches lie in the maximum power supply delivered by each port and their working mode, which reflect on their applications.
 PoE switches are designed to support network devices that require a power supply of up to 15.4watts.
 The list includes sensors, meters, wireless access points, surveillance systems, and many more.
 PoE+ switches support devices such as video IP phones, wireless access points with multiple antennas, and complex surveillance cameras.
 PoE++ switches can support devices that need higher power wattage such as video conferencing system components and building management devices, laptops, televisions, and so on.

 Versitron, a trusted manufacturer, offers a wide range of PoE switches.
 Contact us for more details and to ensure you source from authorized and certified suppliers.
 Enhance your communication links with our Ethernet, Fast Ethernet, and Gigabit Ethernet-compatible switches.
 Explore our selection of network devices for fiber optic and blended networks as well.
 After understanding PoE switches and their increasing use in several industrial applications, it is essential to source them from the authorized and certified manufacturers and suppliers.
-VERSITRON is one of the leading and trustworthy manufacturers and providers of industrial PoE switches.
+VERSITRON is one of the leading and trustworthy manufacturers and providers of industrial PoE switches and commercial PoE switches.
 Over the years, the company has been offering PoE switches in different configurations.
 These switches support Ethernet, Fast Ethernet, and Gigabit Ethernet applications for secure and enhanced communication links.
 The company also offers several other network devices for fiber optic as well as blended networks.

 PoE Switches Product Table

-Model Description RFQ
+Model Description View Details

 SF70460MP 2-Ports 10/100/1000 Ethernet, 2-100/1000 SFP